Operations

 What is the difference between a PMS integration and a vendor management platform?

-A vendor management platform manages the full vendor lifecycle, including onboarding, credentialing, insurance validation, bidding, and compliance enforcement.
-PMS integrations allow that lifecycle data to influence operational workflows inside the property management system.
+A PMS integration connects systems and synchronizes data.
+A vendor management platform governs the full vendor lifecycle, including onboarding, credentialing, insurance validation, bidding, and compliance enforcement.
+PMS integrations allow vendor lifecycle data to control operational workflows within the property management system, turning compliance status into an active enforcement layer rather than a passive data field.

 How do PMS integrations affect vendor onboarding speed?